Choral award application form 2024/25 entry

-Thank you for submitting your Choral Award application for 2018/19.
+Thank you for submitting your choral award application for 2024/25.

 Completing your application

-If you have not already done so, you must ensure that your reference has been sent to your first-choice college of preference.
+Please ensure that your reference is sent to your first-choice college of preference by 15 September.
 Your application will not be considered with just the application form alone.

 Academic assessment and results

-If you receive either the first or second email, you should name the college which has retained you as a Choral-Award candidate as your choice of college on your UCAS application.
+If you receive either the first or second email, you should name the college which has retained you as a choral award candidate as your choice of college on your UCAS application.
 You will have to take any written test(s) and submit any written work as required for your subject of choice.
-(Click here to see what is required for your course.)

-If you are no longer being considered as a Choral-Award candidate, you can of course still make an application through UCAS for an academic place at Oxford without the option of a Choral Award.
-This application will be treated entirely independently - any information you submitted as part of your Choral Award application will not be taken into account.
+If you are no longer being considered as a choral award candidate, you can of course still make an application through UCAS for an academic place at Oxford without the option of a choral award.

-If you have any questions about the Choral Award application process, please contact us by email (firstname.lastname@example.org or email@example.com).
+If you have any questions about the choral award application process, please contact us by email (firstname.lastname@example.org or email@example.com)